DavidMertz/RegEx_Puzzles/book.md

                 |  Checked in 0.00 seconds
 ```

 \newpage

 ## Playing Dominoes

 Dominoes is an old family of games dating at least from the Yuan Dynasty
 (around 1300 CE).
-The game is played with tiles in which each half of
+The game is played with tiles on which each half of
 one side is marked, generally with a number of dots corresponding to a
 number.
 Specific games vary in their rules, but most require matching
-the symbol or number on half of a tile with the corresponding symbols on
+the symbol or number on half of a tile with the corresponding symbol on
 another tile.

-There are, in fact, unicode characters for all the domino tiles having
+There are, in fact, Unicode characters for all the domino tiles that
-zero to six dots on each half.
-We will come back to those characters in
+have zero to six dots on each half.
+We will come back to those
-the next puzzle.
-As a reminder, some of those Unicode characters are
+characters in the next puzzle.
+As a reminder, some of those Unicode
-listed in this table.
+characters are listed in this table.

 ![](images/Dominoes-examples.png)